• 1000

 • could affect the company’s ability to create value and generate cash flows in the future.

-The Board’s proposals are designed to provide a comprehensive bridge between the historical picture presented in a company’s financial statements and the sustainability and other information that investors need to assess its long-term prospects.
+The IASB’s proposals are designed to provide a comprehensive bridge between the historical picture presented in a company’s financial statements and the sustainability and other information that investors need to assess its long-term prospects.
 Given its proposed non-mandatory nature, the question now is whether the proposals are sufficiently attractive to companies and/or national regulators to become the global baseline for narrative reporting.

 Brian O'Donovan